 Growing up in the tech industry you can't help but admire Google.
 I felt I could learn a lot by putting myself in their shoes, and decided to create a basic search engine.
 A challenging and interesting way to learn a new language (Python), it only increased my respect for the company and the amount of thought and effort that must go into perfecting their flagship product.

 Created during my placement at Redweb, this app saved the search department vast amounts of time by automating a complex task.
-After being provided a list of websites, 'stored' would spider said sites and analyse the HTML to find out how much effort had been put in to make the sites SEO friendly.
+After being provided a list of websites, 'scoured' would spider said sites and analyse the HTML to find out how much effort had been put in to make the sites SEO friendly.
 This afforded the search team an easy way to see who was a potential client.

 Trying to solve the problem of getting meaningful information when asking questions at events, a group of us at Redweb created Simpoll in a two day hack.
 Using geolcation to position the user and SignalR to ensure compatibility between all phones; Simpoll allows a speaker to ask a question, give listeners the URL and see the results in sixty seconds.